deaneyang/blog/_posts/2021-06-09-MemoriesOfChern.md

 me and said that, when we were in college, I was better than him.
 Chern knew that university math departments were always reluctant to let their best students go elsewhere, so he said that if the head of the math department would write a letter to him agreeing to let me go to the Institute, Chern would take me.
-Luckily, the department head was Su Buchin, who-like Jiang and me- was also born in Pingyang County, agreed.
+Luckily, the department head was [Su Buchin][7], who &mdash; like Jiang and me &mdash; was also born in Pingyang County, agreed.

 I went to the Institute in the summer of 1948.
 By then the Institute had moved with the Nationalists to Nanjing.
 Chern had been invited to